simonpuravida333/Life/README.md

 ... the desktop frontend is finished.
 Will add mobile responsiveness soon.

 Also soon: back-end implementation: the ability to add your own species to the "GBIF" (a local mock-up GBIF DB that gets queried additionally to that actual GBIF, making your species entries appear side by side to the GBIF results.
-Meaning if you add create the species entry "blue shark", querying for "blue shark" will let your's as well as the one from GBIF show up in the results.
+Meaning if you'd create the species entry "blue shark", querying for "blue shark" will let your's as well as the one from GBIF show up in the results.